- sheilabythesea

 This blog aims to shine a light on the life and work of Henry Irwin Jenkinson, most probably best known as a writer of guide books.
 An advocate of the joys of fell walking Henry dedicated much of his time to ensuring that the generality could have free access to open spaces.

 Henry fell in love with the Lake District when he moved to Keswick in his early twenties and so made the town his home for the rest of his life.
 He referred to himself as “A mountaineer, tourist and writer of guide books”.
-I would add that he was also the driving force behind the creation of a public park for Keswick and champion of the public's right of access to the summit of Latrigg Fell, the outcome of which had far reaching implications.
+I would add that he was also the driving force behind the creation of a public park for Keswick and champion of the public's right of access to the summit of Latrigg Fell, the outcome of which had far reaching implications and as such is detailed in a separate blog.
 Here's his story.

 FAMILY BACKGROUND

 Henry was born on the 22 December 1838 to Robert and Mary (nee Shillito) Jenkinson in Brotherton West Yorkshire.
 Both parents were from local families and they remained in Yorkshire all their lives.
-They had seven children, five of whom moved away to set up home in different parts of the world:
+They had seven children, three of whom moved away to set up home in different parts of the world and two who left Yorkshire:

 -Robert Ebeneezer 1828-1884: Bachelor, remained in Yorkshire all his life, buried in York.